 Introduction

-The importance of children’s career aspirations
+The Importance of Children’s Career Aspirations

 Children begin to form aspirations for their future careers from an early age.
-Those as young as five (and plausibly younger) have been observed expressing a career aspiration (Lee, 2012). career or occupational aspiration has been defined as an individual’s expressed career-related goal at a particular moment in time (Rojewski, 2005, p.
+Those as young as five (and plausibly younger) have been observed expressing a career aspiration (Lee, 2012).
+For the purpose of this study, a career or occupational aspiration was defined as an “individual’s expressed career-related goal(s)” that refers to attaining a specific occupation(s) or a job in a particular occupational field(s) in the future (Rojewski, 2005, p.
 132).
-Career aspirations are considered distinct from career interests in that the former represents an individual’s career goal(s) given ideal conditions, whereas the latter refers to an individual’s emotional disposition toward certain career options (Nikel, 2021; Rojewski, 2005).(Lent, 2013b)
+Career aspirations are considered distinct from career interests in that the former represents an individual’s career goal(s) given ideal conditions, whereas the latter refers to an individual’s emotional disposition toward certain career options (Nikel, 2021; Rojewski, 2005).
+A person’s career aspiration or goal may result in specific career-related choices over time (e.g., choosing a certain degree programme or job opportunity) (Lent, 2013b).

 Because children’s career aspirations become increasingly realistic and stable as they mature into adolescence (Helwig, 2003), they have been studied for several decades as predictors of later career aspirations and occupational attainment in adulthood (Beal & Crockett, 2010; Schoon, 2001).
 For example, Schoon (2001) found the career aspirations expressed by British students at age 16 were significantly related to their occupational attainment at age 33, including over 50% of participants aspiring to and then obtaining jobs in the natural sciences or healthcare.
 When studying adolescents’ occupational aspirations and occupational expectations together, evidence indicates the former are comparably or more significantly associated with adolescents’ future career-related activities and attainments (Beal & Crockett, 2010; Schoon & Parsons, 2002).
+Career aspirations may therefore help to predict adolescents’ career pursuits (i.e., their future career-related activities and choices).

 Using the predictive power of career aspirations, there are reasons to potentially monitor and/or influence young people’s career aspirations to support them toward more realistic jobs or to achieve more socially equitable outcomes.
 Following this reasoning, various interventions have been carried out over recent decades to influence the career aspirations of children and adolescents (Collins, 1981; Hur et al., 2017).
 Frequently comprising of career learning activities, self-exploration, and/or other personal development activities, career aspiration interventions may facilitate learning and career-related belief and interest changes to increase the number of participants expressing a particular career goal(s) (Lent, 2013b).

-Career or educational practitioners and researchers may conduct these interventions with the intention of more closely aligning children’s aspirations with job supplies and/or reducing group occupational disparities, such as increasing the number of females in STEM fields (Archer et al., 2014; Emembolu et al., 2019).
+Career or educational practitioners and researchers may conduct these interventions with the intention of more closely aligning children’s and adolescents’ aspirations with job supplies and/or reducing group occupational disparities, such as increasing the number of females in STEM fields (Archer et al., 2014; Emembolu et al., 2019).
 Because career aspiration interventions are designed to influence children toward specific occupations residing in their future, justifications for the intervention aims, participants, and content are to some extent based upon the future makeup of occupations and job markets.
 However, it is becoming increasingly complex to align intervention approaches with the future career conditions children will experience because of ongoing and accerlerating changes across job markets and within occuptations (e.g., task and skill requirements).
 These changes and implications for career aspiration interventions are discussed in the next section.

-Aligning intervention approaches with changing career conditions
+Aligning Intervention Approaches with Changing Career Conditions